Jun 26, 2025

 Why Check-In Matters for Companies

-1. Preventing Resource Hoarding
+1. Prevent Resource Hoarding and Eliminate "Ghost Bookings"

 In bustling office environments, it’s not uncommon for employees to book spaces “just in case” they might need them.
 While this might feel convenient for the individual, it often results in unused resources, creating inefficiencies.